yoha006/MODULE-9/atrix Operations-Diagonal Matrix Elements.md

-# Diagonal Matrix Elements Printer 🧮
+# Matrix Operations-Diagonal Matrix Elements Printer 🧮

 This Python program reads a matrix of any size from the user and prints **only the diagonal elements**, leaving other elements blank in the output.